jzohrab/lute-manual/src/install/mecab.md

 ## Mac

-You can install MeCab and a dictionary using `homebrew`:
+You can install MeCab and a dictionary using `homebrew`.

+If you don't have homebrew installed, then first [get homebrew](https://brew.sh/).
+Then:

 ```
 brew install mecab